bkesterbyld/caring-amaranth/src/pages/index.md

     background_image_repeat: repeat
   - type: cta_section
     title: ''
-    content: >
+    content: >+
-      We help tech founders blaze a killer path with advisory services and starter capital.
-We focus on product-obsessed companies with the following
+      We help technical founders blaze a killer path with advisory services and starter capital.
+We focus on product-obsessed companies with ideas for commercializing their ideas in markets with strong bottom-up or network-based customer acquisition potential.
-      characteristics:

-      *   Humility, adaptability and indomitable curiosity in the founders

-      *   Deep tech or real technology-based moat

-      *   Targeting markets with bottoms-up or network-based GTM (alt

-      moat that have the potential to achieve an amazing CAC (customer acquisition cost) in markets that have strong network- or bottoms-up adoption effects.
     actions: []
     actions_position: bottom
     align: center